 Don’t just ask employees to nominate one another, ask them to define why they would nominate that particular employee.
 This behavioral data is a gold mine when it comes to creating ideal candidate profiles, when you’re considering raises and promotions, or even just so that management has a clear picture of whom to celebrate and why.

-Did you know that strong recognition at work is proven to be more powerful than a 5% bonus?
+Did you know that strong recognition at work is proven to be more motivating than a bonus?
 Peer-nominated awards and acknowledgements can really fortify an effective rewards program.#PeerAssessments don’t need to be stressful.
 Follow these 4 tips from @ClearCompany to make your #reviews insightful and effective:

 What currently happens with the data collected from any type of reviews?
 No, what really happens?
 53% of surveyed employees reported that performance reviews do not motivate them.
 I contend that this is largely due to the fact that there is little accountability for any type of follow through in the review process.
 Like many processes in HR, we have collected all of this valuable data, put it in a nice report and then done absolutely nothing of meaning with it.

 Ask the Right Questions